Ahmed-Maher77/ITI-9-Month-Scholarship___Software-Developement-Track/Assignments/OOP using C++/Assignment_6/Assignments.md

 -   `Circle` - Circle
 -   `Triangle` - Triangle
 -   `Rhombus` - Rhombus (new)
+-   `Square` - Square inheriting from `Triangle` using **protected inheritance**

 #### 3D Shapes (inherit from `GeoShape3D`)

--   `Cube` - Cube with area and volume calculations
+-   `Cube` - Cube with area, volume, and perimeter calculations

 ### Features

 -   `compareArea()` function comparing any two `GeoShape` objects
 -   Virtual functions marked as `const` for const-correctness
 -   Proper access control with protected members
+-   Assignment operator (`operator=`) overloaded in all shape classes (2D and 3D)
+-   Self-assignment protection in assignment operators
+-   Proper base class assignment handling in derived classes
+-   Perimeter calculation for 3D shapes (`calcPerimeter()`) - calculates perimeter of one face

 ---